StarRocks/starrocks/docs/administration/User_privilege.md

 ### Scenario 1 Permissions Assignment

-StarRocks users are divided into Administrator (Admin), Development Engineer (RD) and User (Client).
-The administrators have all the privileges and are mainly responsible for cluster construction, node management, and so on.
-The development engineers are responsible for business modeling, including building databases and tables, importing and modifying data,and so on.
+StarRocks users are divided into Administrator (Admin), Development Engineer (RD), and User (Client).
+The administrators have all the privileges and are mainly responsible for cluster construction, and node management.
+The development engineers are responsible for business modeling, including building databases and tables, importing and modifying data, and so on.
 Users access databases and tables to get data.

 In this scenario, Admins are granted ADMIN privileges or GRANT privileges.
 RDs are granted privileges to CREATE, DROP, ALTER, LOAD, and SELECT any or specific database tables.
 Clients are granted privileges to SELECT any or specific database tables.
 When there are multiple users, it is also possible to simplify the authorization by creating different roles.